ravindu-aluvihare/Language-Detection/README.md

 # 🌐 Language Detection using Natural Language Processing (NLP)

-A simple machine learning project to detect the language of a given text input.
+A machine learning project to detect the language of a given text input.
 This project uses text preprocessing, a CountVectorizer, and a Multinomial Naive Bayes classifier to predict the language.
 A web application is built using Flask to interact with the model.

 ---